7. Scenarios for Equity Transactions and Corporate Governance

 The specific process for creating, proposing, voting on, and activating the Shareholders’ Agreement includes the following steps:

-7.3.
-Trade Equity by Agreement
+<summary><strong>7.3.
+Trade Equity by Agreement</strong></summary>

 Equity subscription or transfer by agreement is the share trading mechanism designed by ComBoox for the vast majority of non-listed companies.
 Under this agreement-based approach, both new share issuances and secondary share transfers may be conducted.
-Settlements can be executed either through a hash time-lock using off-chain fiat currency as payment consideration, or via atomic delivery-versus-payment (DVP) transactions using ETH or USDC.
+Settlements can be executed either through a hash time-lock using off-chain fiat currency as payment consideration, or via atomic delivery-versus-payment (DVP) transactions using USDC.

 A General Meeting’s resolution is an essential step in agreement-based share transactions, ensuring that special investor rights, such as Lock-Up, First Refusal, Drag Along and Tag Along, can be duly exercised.
 Where the Shareholders’ Agreement specifies that the approval voting ratio for equity-trading-related voting rules (Voting Rules No. 1–7) is set to “0,” proposals may bypass the voting stage.
 In such cases, the relevant share transfer or subscription agreement may be deemed approved by the shareholders’ meeting directly upon triggering the calculateVoteResult() API, thereby proceeding immediately to settlement.